Numerically trivial automorphisms of Enriques surfaces in characteristic $2$: Bielliptic maps and bielliptic involutions

-If $K_S = 0$ and $S$ is ordinary (resp. supersingular), the surface $\sfD$ has a unique singular point, which is a rational double of type $D_4^{(1)}$ (resp. $D_4^{(0)}$).
+If $K_S = 0$ and $S$ is ordinary (resp. supersingular), the surface $\sfD$ has a unique singular point, which is a rational double of type $D_4^{1}$ (resp. $D_4^{0}$) in the notation of Artin \cite{Artin}.
 The surface is again an anti-canonical model of a unique (up to isomorphism) weak del Pezzo surface of degree 4, which is the blow-up of 5 points $p_1,\ldots,p_5$ in $\bbP^2$, where $p_5$ is infinitely near to $p_4$, $p_4$ is infinitely near to $p_3$ and $p_3$ is infinitely near to $p_2$.
-The surface has only two lines.
+The points $p_1,p_2$ and $p_3$ lie on a line $l$, but $p_4$ and $p_5$ are not on $l$.
+The surface $\sfD$, obtained by contracting the proper inverse transform of $l$ and the exceptional curves over $p_2,p_3$ and $p_4$, contains only two lines, which are the exceptional curves over $p_1$ and $p_5$.
 Their proper inverse transforms on $S$ are the half-fibers of the genus one fibrations $|2F_1|$ and $|2F_2|$.
 The fibrations themselves are defined by the pencils of conics on $\sfD$ obtained from the pencil of lines through $p_1$ and the pencil of conics through the points $p_2,p_3,p_4,p_5$.
 The surface $\sfD$ is isomorphic to a surface given by equations \beq x_0^2+x_1x_2=x_1x_3+x_4(ex_0+x_2+x_4) = 0, \eeq where $e = 1$ if $S$ is ordinary, and $e=0$ if $S$ is supersingular.
 The pencils of concis that give rise to our pencils are given by the equations \beq a x_3 +b (ex_0+x_2+x_4) = a x_4+ b x_1 = 0, \quad a (ex_0+x_2+x_4)+ b x_1 = a x_3 + b x_4 = 0. \eeq

 If the map $\phi$ is separable, the birational automorphism of $S$ defined by the degree two separable extension of the fields of rational functions $\Bbbk(S)/\phi^*\Bbbk(\sfD)$ extends to a biregular automorphism of $S$ which we call a \emph{bielliptic involution} of $S$.